inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 8.3.4 Set Outline Impact Analysis ..................................

-If you have a laptop with small ram, run InaSAFE for large area with so many data will takes a long time to finish.
-To solve that, we can set the analysis area to smaller area to make the analysis quicker.
+If you have a laptop with small RAM, run InaSAFE for large area with so many data will take a long time to finish.
+To solve the problem, we can set the analysis area to a smaller area to make the analysis quicker.

-1. Select :guilabel:`Toggle Scenario Outlines` to showing analysis outline area.
+1. Select :guilabel:`Toggle Scenario Outlines` to show analysis outline area.

 .. image:: /static/training/qgis/8_012.*
    :align: center

-It will showing green box around in the map canvas.
+Green box will appear around the map canvas.

 .. image:: /static/training/qgis/8_013.*
    :align: center

-This green box is the analysis area that InaSAFE will calculate all the data inside the green box.
+This green box is the analysis area.
+InaSAFE will calculate all the data inside the green box.

 2. To change the analysis area, click :guilabel:`Set analysis area` button.